Nintendo 3DS Architecture

 CPU CTR follows the design methods of previous portable consoles from Nintendo.
 That is, squash all your engineering into a single block.
 In doing so, it will reduce the production of counterfeits, protect sensible components and improve heat dissipation.

 Using ARM’s designs, Nintendo crafted an ARM11 MPCore cluster housing two ARM11 cores [4].
 Three years later, with the arrival of the ‘New’ 3DS, the SoC was expanded to contain four ARM11 cores.
-The effects of this will be explained in due time so, before anything else, let’s analyse what the new CPU cores offer to this console.
+The effects of this will be explained in due time.
+So, before anything else, let’s analyse what the new CPU cores offer to this console.

 An iconic industry